sturrent/aks-troubleshooting-labs/README.md

-"-l|--lab" Lab scenario to deploy (5 possible options) "-r|--region" region to create the resources "--version" print version of akslabs
+"-l|--lab" Lab scenario to deploy (5 possible options) "-r|--region" region to create the resources "-u|--user" User alias to add on the lab name "--version" print version of akslabs
 "-h|--help" help info
 ```